In this blog, we will cover:

 The Effects Of Blue Light

 While the decision on which type of lighting is best for your home is mostly a question of individual style preference, there are a few health considerations that should be taken into account.
-Cool CLF and LED bulbs have been shown to negatively affect sleeping patterns, similarly to the blue light emitted by our cell phones and computers.
-Not only do these cool lights produce artificial light at night, but their higher concentration of blue light can throw off your body’s circadian rhythms
+Cool CFL and LED bulbs have been shown to negatively affect sleeping patterns, similarly to the blue light emitted by our cell phones and computers.
+Not only do these cool lights produce artificial light at night, but their higher concentration of blue light can throw off your body’s circadian rhythms.

 A recent article in Live Science finds that “exposure to blue light suppresses the production of melatonin more than any other type of light.
 It is believed that the shorter wavelengths in blue light is what causes the body to produce less melatonin because the body is more sensitive to this type of light.”
 Suppressed melatonin levels can disrupt your sleeping patterns.
 At the same time, exposure to bright light during the daytime hours can boost attention, reaction times, and improve your overall mood while making it easier to fall asleep at night - when it’s dark.
 You must carefully consider the placement of warm lighting and cool lighting in your home, as they have the potential to negatively affect your mood if placed poorly/in inappropriate spaces.